jnuho/simpledl/k8s.md

 |:--:|
 | *components-of-kubernetes* |

-- Kubernetes Component
+- Master node
-  - Master Node runs the Control Plane Components and will manages overall state of the cluster.
+  - runs the control plane components and manage overall state of the cluster
+  - schedule, re-schedule, re-start pod
+  - monitor resources
+  - join a new node
+  - 4 process run on every master node:
-    - kube-apiserver
+  - `kube-apiserver`
     - exposes the Kubernetes API and provides the front end to the Control Plane.
     - entrypoint  for interacting with the k8s control plane
     - handles api requests, authentication, and authorization
+    - cluster gateway
+    - acts as a gatekeeper for authentication
+      - request -> api server -> validates request -> other processes -> pod creation
+      - 1 entrypoint in to the cluster
-    - kube-scheduler
+  - `kube-scheduler`
     - scans for newly created pods and assigns them nodes based on a variety of factors
       - including resource requirements, hardware/software constraints and data locality.
     - distribute workloads across worker nodes
+    - schedule new pod -> api server -> scheduler
+    - -> where to put the pod(intelligently decide based on resource percentage of nodes being used)
-    - kube-controller-manager
+  - `kube-controller-manager`
     - ensures the cluster remains in the desired state
     - run controllers which run loops to ensure the configuration matches actual state of the running cluster.
     - these controllers are as follows:
       - Node controller — Checks and ensures nodes are up and running
       - Job Controller — Manages one-off tasks
       - Endpoints Controller — Populates endpoints and joins services and pods.
       - Service Account and Token Controller — Creation of accounts and API Access tokens.
+    - detect cluster state changes(pods state)
+    - Controller Manager(detect pod state) -> Scheduler -> Kublet(on worker node)
-    - cloud-controller-manager
+  - `cloud-controller-manager`
-    - etcd
+  - `etcd`
     - consistent and highly-available key-value store that maintains cluster state and ensures data consistency
+    - cluster brain!
+    - key-value data store of cluster state
+    - cluster changes get stored in the key value store!
+    - Is the cluster healthy?
+What resources are available?
+Did the cluster state change?
+    - NO application data is stored in etcd!
+    - can be replicated
+    - Multiple master nodes for secure storage
+      - api server is load balanced
+      - distributed storage across all the master nodes
+- Worker node
-  - Worker Nodes host the Pods which are the components of the application workload.
+  - host multiple pods which are the components of the application workload
+  - the following 3 processes must be installed on every node:
-    - kubelet
+  - `kubelet`
+    - schedules pods and containers
+    - interacts with both the container and node
+    - starts the pod with a container inside
     - agent running on each node
     - watches for changes in pod spec and takes action
     - ensures the pods running on the node are running and are healthy.
-    - kube-proxy
+  - `kube-proxy`
+    - forwards requests to services to pods
+    - intelligent and performant forwarding logic that distributes request to pods with low network overhead
+      - it can forward pod request for a service into the pod in the same node instead of forwarding to pods in other nodes, therefore lowers possible network overhead.
     - a daemon on each node that allows network rules such as load balancing and routing
     - enables communication between pods and external clients
     - Proxy network running on the node that manage the network rules
     - and communication across pods from networks inside or outside of the cluster.
-    - Container runtime
+  - `Container runtime`
     - responsible for pulling images, creating containers
+    - e.g. containerd

+- Example of Cluster Set-up
+  - 2 Master nodes, 3 Worker nodes
+  - Master node : less resources
+  - Worker node : more resources for running applications
+  - can add more Master or Worker nodes

 - Pod
   - "Pods are the smallest deployable units of computing that you can create and manage in Kubernetes."